Bit-Programming/Voice-Assistant-Testing/README.md

 A voice assistant made with python.

 ## Building
-You will need to install the following with pip.
+You will need to install the following with pip:

   pip install pyttsx3
   pip install SpeechRecognition